Bizordec/vk-to-tgm/SSL.md

     ```

 3. Go to your VK community page, `"Manage" > "Settings" > "API usage" > "Callback API" > "Server settings"`;
-4. Select server with the name same as in the `VK_SERVER_TITLE` env variable (by default it's `vk-to-tgm`).
-If there is no such server, create one or edit name of the existing server.
+4. Select a server with the name same as in the `VK_SERVER_TITLE` env variable (by default it's `vk-to-tgm`).
+If there is no such server, create one or edit the name of an existing server.
 5. Upload `vkapi.p12` file in the `SSL certificate` field.